Yasunao Tone: Activity in the United States (1972–2025)

-As Tone notes, Musica Iconologos was developed specifically for the medium of compact disc.
-He writes, “I had received an offer to publish a CD; however, none of my pieces were suitable for recording.
+As Tone noted, Musica Iconologos was developed specifically for the medium of compact disc.
+He wrote, “I had received an offer to publish a CD; however, none of my pieces were suitable for recording.
 Certain formal elements of the pieces—spatial movement of sound, contrasting acoustic sound with amplified sound, and the use of visuals—made the pieces simply unrecordable.
 So I had to create something totally devoid of live performance, something that only the CD as a medium could produce.”
 Because the musician’s hand is removed in Musica Iconologos, it can only be played and never performed.
 The compact disc as a means of dissemination and presentation were therefore integral to the production of the work itself.

 Tone began manipulating compact discs to achieve uniquely mangled sounds in 1984.
 Tone's CD-player-based works employ a process of "de-controlling" the device's playback so that it randomly selects fragments from a set of sound materials.
-Tone has stated that the error-correction functionality of modern CD players has made it hard to continue to use this technique and, for this reason, he continues to use older equipment.
-Tone placed scotch-tape with small perforations on CD-roms of classical and popular music, causing the player to misread and information on the CD.
+Tone stated that the error-correction functionality of modern CD players made it hard to continue to use this technique and, for this reason, he continued to use older equipment.
+Tone placed scotch-tape with small perforations on CD-ROMs of classical and popular music, causing the player to misread and information on the CD.
 The result was a unpredictable sonic distortion, uniquely generated by Tone’s intervention into the CD player’s specific technological mechanisms.
-Tone recounts discovering the process in an interview:
+Tone recounted discovering the process in an interview:

 “I called my audiophile friend, who owned a Swiss-made CD player, and asked him about it.
 It was a simpler method than I suspected.
 I bought a copy of Debussy’s Preludes and brought it to my friend’s place.
 By his engineer friend’s suggestion, we simply made many pinholes on its of Scotch tape and stuck it on the bottom of a CD.
 I had many trials and errors.
 I was pleased [with] the result, because the CD player behaved frantically and out of control.
 [It] was a perfect device for performance.”